ut-amrl-private/planning-assignment-1/README.md

 (:action move
     :parameters (?p ?x1 ?y1 ?x2 ?y2)
 ```
+    > :warning: The domain name must be named exactly `knight` to pass Autograder checks.

 2. Create a compatible PDDL problem definition, `single-knight-problem` in file `single-knight-problem.pddl`, for an 8x7 (8 squares along y direction, and 7 along x direction) board, with the following initial state:
 - The knight starts out from the lower left corner of the board (1, 1).
 - Mark the coordinates (2,3) and (6,6) as occupied.